ffund/ddos/README.md

 # Distributed Denial of Service Attacks
-Reproducing the results of: Lau, Felix, et al. "Distributed denial of service attacks."
+Using GENI to reproduce the results of:
+[1] Lau, Felix, et al. "Distributed denial of service attacks."
 Systems, Man, and Cybernetics, 2000 IEEE International Conference on.
 Vol. 3.
 IEEE, 2000.

-Using GENI.

 ### Introduction ###
 Here we reproduce Figures 4 and 5 of Distributed Denial of Service Attacks paper.